ProfKaz/AboutPurviewDatamap/03a - Azure Key Vault.md

 4. Click **+ Select memebers**.
 5. In the right-hand menu, search for your account and select it to assign the administrator role.
 6. Finally, press **Review + assign** twice to complete the process.

+For a visual walkthrough, refer to the images below that will guide you step by step through the process.

 <br>